2015 CELT Learning Enhancement Grant

 - Upgrade and replacement of antiquated equipment in two laboratories

-- Tasks typical of regular faculty workload and expectations, summer stipends, and funding for conference attendance or travel will not be funded.
+- Support for tasks typical of regular faculty workload and expectations, summer stipends, and funding for conference attendance or travel will not be funded.
 Caveat: Members of an FLC who receive funds for their participation may use their funds for any approved expenditures.

 - The appropriate department, college, and university processes for course or program approval must be followed in initiating this CELT proposal.